 CWR 100: College Writing

 Designed to enhance students’ reading, writing, and reasoning strategies—and to build their confidence and enjoyment in college writing—this course requires critical response, careful analysis, and research-based argument.
 Through critical engagement with texts and writing processes, students will learn how to construct arguments to meet the challenges of academic and professional writing.
 This course is designed to improve students’ writing habits, reduce anxiety associated with writing, and improve overall academic performance.
 (Does not meet GEC Humanities Requirement.)

-College Writing 100 has the following goals: to improve writing processes and attitudes, to introduce research-based writing processes, to deepen analytic writing, reading, and thinking strategies, and to address grammar and style issues on a personal/individual level.
+College Writing 100 has the following goals: to improve writing processes and attitudes, to introduce research-based writing processes, to deepen analytic writing, reading, and thinking strategies, and to address grammar and style issues on an individual level.
 See detailed goals for more specific course objectives and outcomes.